AustinCullar/Linux-Code/kmod_proc_device/README.md

-Kernel Module Creating Proc Device

 # Overview
+This project involves a userspace C program loading a Linux kernel module and communicating with it via a proc device/file.

-This directory contains code for building a Linux kernel module and a userspace 'agent', which communicates with the kernel module through a proc device.
+The directory contains code for building a Linux kernel module and a userspace 'agent', which communicates with the kernel module through a proc device.

 Environment: